 - Is there adequate cover for the cancellation fees?
 This is a really important area of cover to consider as claims for cancellation costs represent the highest proportion (in dollar terms) of travel insurance claims.
 Whilst your cruise is probably designated as a domestic cruise, many insurers have a limited level of cancellation cover for domestic trips.
 If you have to cancel this trip a few days out due to unforeseen illness or injury you may well lose all monies paid for your holiday.
 Is this amount covered?
 The chances are that you will need higher cancellation cover than is available on a simple domestic policy.

-- Will there be cover for an emergency medical evacuation from a vessel in Australian coastal waters?
-I have put this phrase in italics as it is an important required cover.
-In an emergency a helicopter evacuation from a ship in remote coastal waters would probably not be covered by private medical insurance or ambulance cover.
-The key here is the remote nature of kimberley (one of the reasons you want to go of course).
+- Will there be cover for an emergency medical evacuation from a vessel in Australian coastal waters.
+I have put this phrase in italics as it is a very important coverage.
+In an emergency a helicopter evacuation from a ship in remote coastal waters off the Kimberley coast would, in theory, be covered by private medical cover or state ambulance cover.
+The key problem with this theory is the remote nature of the Kimberley coast.
+That’s one of the reasons you want to go there of course.
+On the rare occasions where an emergency evacuation is required in the Kimberley a third party operator is almost always required and the cost will almost certainly be passed onto the patient.
 There is no Westpac helicopter in the Kimberley!

 - Will it be covered by your insurer as you are travelling on a domestic cruise?
 The phrase ‘Australian coastal waters’ is important as some policies include medical evacuation from rivers and lakes only in Australia.